 Try this James Beard Sweet Potato Rolls recipe, or contribute your own.
-"Rolls" and "Breads" are two of the tags cooks chose for James Beard Sweet Potato Rolls.
+"Rolls" and "Breads" are two tags used to describe James Beard Sweet Potato Rolls.

 "I've made these rolls every Thanksgiving (and then some) for over 20 years.
 They are very popular.

 I was going to enter this recipe myself and found it here already."